Court Registry Officer at NZ Ministry of Justice, Canterbury

 Te āhuatunga a te tūranga/About the Role

-- Court Taking – this is the facilitation of running the court.
-This includes introducing Judges (in English and Te Reo Maori), working closely with them in the Courtroom and Chambers, managing jurors and general administration of the court.
+- Court Taking – this is the facilitating the running of the court.
+This includes introducing Judges (in English and Te Reo Maori), working closely with them in the Courtroom and Chambers, managing jurors and general administration of the court

 He pūkenga tou/Skills and Experience